(I’m in the process of updating this post…more to come…)

 Basic Flour Based Roux Gravy: (about 2 cups)

 - Heat the fat then add 3 – 4 tablespoons flour.
 Cook two to three minutes, stirring.
-This helps cook out the flour taste.
-There’s also some food science behind this that has to do with lengthening and tangling the proteins that is beyond me.
+(This helps cook out the flour taste.
+There’s also some food science behind this has to do with lengthening and tangling the proteins that is beyond me.)

-- Slowly add 2 1/4 cups of liquid, continuously whisking.
+- Slowly, a bit at a time, add 2 1/4 cups of liquid, continuously whisking.
 Simmer slowly several minutes to thicken.

 Gravy from almost Nothing (Roux Based)